rizchelwood/workshop/docs/ch1.md

 # Chapter 1: Building the app boilerplate

-The app is built on the create-react-app boilerplate.
-Our goal for this section is to create the boilerplate.
+The app is built on [create-react-app](https://github.com/facebookincubator/create-react-app).
+Our goal for this section is to create the React boilerplate.
 You will learn how to set up the initial React components, styling in React, and applying linting rules.

 Tools needed are a modern browser like Chrome and an account in CodeSandbox.io.